zenml-io/zenml/docs/book/advanced-guide/deploying-zenml/using-cli.md

 db_allocated_storage: Allocated storage of RDS database to create.
 ```

-The `database_username` and `database_password` from the general config is used to set tose variables for the AWS RDS instance as well.
+The `database_username` and `database_password` from the general config is used to set those variables for the AWS RDS instance as well.

 </details>